 2 Vayu Chakras (Emotional Detox and Breath Regulation)

-These chakras clear emotional stagnation stored in the pranic field.
+These 10 chakras clear emotional stagnation stored in the pranic field.

 3 Chitta-Shuddhi Chakras (Cognitive Healing)

-4 Rudra Chakras (Fear Dissolution and Courage)
+4 The 11 Rudra Chakras (Fear Dissolution and Courage)

-Associated with inner strength, willpower, and the dissolution of fear-based identity patterns, these chakras resonate strongly with Hanuman energy.
+These 11 chakras are associated with inner strength, willpower, and the dissolution of fear-based identity patterns, these chakras resonate strongly with Hanuman energy.

 Verse-by-Verse Healing Mechanisms of the Hanuman Chalisa